The Association of Podiatric MedicineThe Association of Podiatric MedicineThe Association of Podiatric Medicine The Association of Podiatric Medicine

 While podiatry is not available in Singapore as an undergraduate degree, however it is available at multiple universities in both Australia and the United Kingdom.

-Universities in the United Kingdom & Northern Ireland
+Universities in the United Kingdom & Ireland

-• The University of Huddersfield
+• University of Galway– (Ireland)

-• University of Brighton
+• University of Huddersfield– (North England)

-• University of Plymouth
+• University of Northampton– (North England)

-• University of Northampton
+• University of Plymouth– (South England)

-• University of Southampton
+• University of Stirling– (scotland)

-• University of Salford
+• University of Wolverhampton– (England)

 • University of East London

-Universities in Australia
+Universities in Australia and New Zealand

 • Queensland University of Technology – (Brisbane, Queensland)